 Columbia University School of the Arts and Columbia University Student Financial Services work carefully with students to arrange the financing of their degrees.
 Loan packages, fellowships, scholarships and other options are available for eligible students.
-Please see the Financing Your Degree page for information and important financial aid application procedures and deadlines.
+Please see Financing Your Degree for information and important financial aid application procedures and deadlines.

 Columbia University offers full campus tours daily.
 Please see the Visitor Information page for schedules.

 School of the Arts admissions representatives are happy to meet with prospective students to discuss programs and admissions policies and procedures.
 Please email firstname.lastname@example.org or call 212-854-2134 to schedule an appointment.

 Additionally, the Visual Arts Program offers tours of facilities during the academic year; please see the this page for more information.
 No other programs offer departmental tours.

 Can I speak with a faculty member or current student?
 Sit in on classes?

 If you are interested in meeting with a faculty member from the program to which you are applying, please speak to the Admissions Office.
 However, please note that due to the volume of applicants, faculty members may not be able to meet with prospective students.
 We are happy to arrange for you to speak with a current student who can give you insight into the School of the Arts program in which you're interested, campus life and living in New York City.
 Please email email@example.com or call 212-854-2134 to schedule an appointment.

 Unfortunately, it is not possible for prospective students to sit in on classes.

 Can I schedule an interview to discuss my candidacy?

 All interviews are scheduled at the discretion of the committee; you will be contacted directly if an interview is requested.